-I make a conscious effort to try and stay off certain news outlets.
+I make a conscious effort to try and stay off certain news outlets and watch what kind of posts I read on social media.
 It’s a tricky line to walk sometimes because I’m inherently curious and interested in what is happening in current events around the world.
 I don’t want to live in a bubble.
-I want to know whats happening, I want to be able to critically think about things so I can form my opinions and have thoughtful conversations.
+I want to know what’s happening, I want to be able to critically think about things so I can form my own opinions and have thoughtful conversations.

-Recently, there has been a story in my newsfeeds when I check my email or scroll through some media outlets.
-I have done my best to avoid opening the articles and reading through them.
-No one around me is talking about it, because in reality, this news story would not be on their radar.
+Recently, there has been a story in my newsfeeds that I have done my best to avoid.
+No one around me is talking about it, because in reality, this story would not be on their radar.
 It wouldn’t interest them.
-But because my trauma is sort-of similar to this continuing story, I am on high-alert when I scroll past it.
-I have a definite curiosity about the details but haven’t read anything besides the headlines.
+But because my trauma is sort-of similar to this continuing story, I am on high alert when I scroll past it.
+I have a definite curiosity about the details but haven’t read anything besides the headline.

 Today when I logged on to check my email, the headline had changed.
-It caught my attention and I clicked on it and read.
+It caught my attention and I read it.
 Because I haven’t read any other details I was kind of lost in the information, but I got the gist of it.
 I understood and could relate to what happened to the victim that was speaking out.
 I felt sick that this kind of trafficking still goes on, and in my mind, will probably continue to exist in the underbelly of our society.

 Then I got triggered.